jin-zhe/jin-zhe.github.io/_posts/2018-02-19-installing-caffe2-with-cuda-on-anaconda2.md

 make install
 {% endhighlight %}

 You'd think we're done, but not quite!
 For some reason python will not know where to look for the caffe2 python modules.
 I'm not sure why is this and if you do know how to fix it in the installation process, please let me know!
 My fix is to point the `$PYTHONPATH` environment variable to our caffe2 build folder.
-To do this, append the following line to your `~/.bashrc` using your favorite text editor
+To do this, append the following line to your `~/.bash_profile` using your favorite text editor.
+The reason why I'm using `.bash_profile` instead of `.bashrc` is that `.bash_profile` is automatically executed for login shells and is idempotent so it's perfect for remote `ssh` access, which is the scenario I'm assuming here.
+You don't want to run `source ~/.bashrc` everytime you `ssh` into the server.
+If you're running command prompt on a local machine however, then feel free to use `.bashrc`
 {% highlight bash %}
-export PYTHONPATH=~/caffe2/build
+export PYTHONPATH="~/caffe2/build:$PYTHONPATH"
 {% endhighlight %}

 Reload the shell
 {% highlight bash %}
-source ~/.bashrc
+source ~/.bash_profile
 {% endhighlight %}

 We are now ready to test if caffe2 has installed correctly